rtCamp/ps-analysis-tool-wiki/General-Debugging-Actions.md

 ![](https://lh5.googleusercontent.com/S8TAjyBXswXkrV_wnXHt2YbDzFQMqjGca97z4-8KoT9Uaonw8MyjN_SR4fCERH4cdz5NarXkabljsde5Y_A1PtMkK3xRAOzptnx1bB8PjxneQc5FyB6V4Nzp5odXrhdMUcQwnfG1adhBW5fLF1HHnfZDXQwuX8nZW87tr_9IO7QsLB4banjcv5gVnqJNNKH1aepPAtq-VMkc1ZYdxUlY-eHKlkfkQ3swWGfkYQ)

-## **Checking for known breakages: GSI v2**

-GSI v2 is a legacy library from Google Identity that is integrated with plenty of sites and, unfortunately, relies on cross-site cookies to work.
-This is a very common source of failure and is especially likely when the user-facing breakage is “can not log in”.
-There are some tips for identifying whether GSI v2 is in use here.

 ## **DOM Storage usage**

 Some sites are not trying to use cookies, but instead `LocalStorage` or Quota Storage like `IndexedDB`.
 These can often be spotted by observing exceptions being thrown, see "Look at JS/Network errors".